mehdi-mirzaie78/PortfolioII/README.md

 docker-compose down
 ```
 ### 2. Using Makefile
+1. Install make.
-1. Clone the project.
+2. Clone the project.
-2. Create `.env` file in `src/config` path.
+3. Create `.env` file in `src/config` path.
-3. Modifiy `.env` file based on your database information.
+4. Modifiy `.env` file based on your database information.
-4. Create a virtual environment `python -m venv venv`.
+5. Create a virtual environment `python -m venv venv`.
-5. Activate the environment `source venv/bin/activate`
+6. Activate the environment `source venv/bin/activate`
-6. In the root directory of project `cd` to `src` and run:
+7. In the root directory of project `cd` to `src` and run:
 ```shell
 make all
 ```
-7. Create a superuser with specified `SUPERUSER_USERNAME` & `SUPERUSER_PASSWORD` info in `.env` file:
+8. Create a superuser with specified `SUPERUSER_USERNAME` & `SUPERUSER_PASSWORD` info in `.env` file:
 ```shell
 make createsuperuser
 ```
-8. Run server:
+9. Run server:
 ```shell
 make run
 ```